 Growing pumpkins stands as an enduring symbol of fall, whether they end up as smiling jack-o’-lanterns or stacked near cornstalks for a lovely autumn scene.
 But this vegetable boasts more than good looks.
 It’s also full of nutrition, dishing up vitamin C, beta-carotene, fiber, and potassium.
 One half cup of cooked pumpkin provides a day’s supply of vitamin A.

 In the garden, pumpkins crave lots of moisture, compost-enriched soil, and plenty of sun.
-Meet those requirements, and these sprawling vines will bear a bumper crop.
-Smaller pumpkins can be grown in large raised beds.
-In raised beds, you can provide the fertile soil that pumpkin plants need.
+Meet those requirements, and these sprawling vines will bear a bumper crop, especially when you start with strong young pumpkin plants from Bonnie Plants®, the company that has been lending a hand to home gardeners for over 100 years.

 Soil, Planting, and Care